Galveston, Texas: Hurricane of 1900 and recovery

-Though the storm stalled economic development and the city of Houston developed as the region's principal metropolis, Galveston economic leaders recognized the need to diversify from the traditional port-related industries.
-In 1905 William Lewis Moody, Jr. and Isaac H. Kempner, members of two of Galveston's leading families founded the American National Insurance Company.
+Though the storms stalled economic development and the city of Houston developed as the region's principal metropolis, Galveston economic leaders recognized the need to diversify from the traditional port-related industries.
+In 1905 William Lewis Moody, Jr. and Isaac H. Kempner, members of two of Galveston's leading families, founded the American National Insurance Company.
 Two years later, Moody established the City National Bank, which would become the Moody National Bank.

 During the 1920s and 1930s, the city re-emerged as a major tourist destination.
 Under the influence of Sam Maceo and Rosario Maceo, the city exploited the prohibition of liquor and gambling in clubs like the Balinese Room, which offered entertainment to wealthy Houstonians and other out-of-towners.
-Combined with prostitution, which had existed in the city since the Civil War, Galveston became known as the "sin city" of the Gulf.
+Combined with prostitution, which had existed in the city since well before the American Civil War, Galveston became known as the "sin city" of the Gulf.
 Galvestonians accepted and supported the illegal activities, often referring to their island as the "Free State of Galveston".
 The island had entered what would later become known as the "open era".

 The 1930s and 1940s brought much change to the Island City.
 During World War II, the Galveston Municipal Airport, predecessor to Scholes International Airport, was re-designated a U.S. Army Air Corps base and named "Galveston Army Air Field".
 In January 1943, Galveston Army Air Field was officially activated with the 46th Bombardment Group serving an anti-submarine role in the Gulf of Mexico.
-In 1942, William Lewis Moody, Jr., along with his wife Libbie Shearn Rice Moody, established the Moody Foundation, to benefit "present and future generations of Texans".
+In 1942, William Lewis Moody, Jr., along with his wife Libbie Shearn Rice Moody, established the Moody Foundation to benefit "present and future generations of Texans".
 The foundation, one of the largest in the United States, would play a prominent role in Galveston during later decades, helping to fund numerous civic and health-oriented programs.